 Organizationally, Team RFC® is divided into seven geographic regions across North America – each one led by a Regional Director.
 Most of the Regional Directors raise their own support as Deputized Fundraisers, although some are volunteers.
 Together with their Assistant Directors, a Dirt Sports Director, an RFC kids Director, and a Rodders Director, they provide oversight, training and direction to our volunteer chaplains and field staff.

-The Board of Directors consists of eight individuals.
+The current Board of Directors consists of nine individuals.
 These are men and women, who are business owners, executives, clergy, as well as former and current racers represented at both the sportsman and professional levels.
 These individuals strongly believe in the effectiveness of the Team RFC® ministry.

 Two prominent lessons have been reinforced in our understanding … God is always faithful in His vision, and it takes a team of dedicated people to bring that vision into fulfillment.
 Those who deserve recognition for the success of Team RFC are our faithful donors and committed volunteer staff.
 We could not fulfill the vision and challenge God has set before us without their support.